The COVID-19 pandemic has inflicted unprecedented circumstances on businesses across the world.

 The economic uncertainty incited by the ongoing pandemic makes it hard to take risks.
 Introducing a new software product or service may further induce a financial burden.

-However, DevOps can allow organizations to take bold risks during software development even in this uncertainty.
+However, despite this uncertainty, DevOps can allow organizations to take bold risks during software development.

 Separating ‘Release’ from ‘Deployment’ is the required DevOps strategy.